Btibert3/stattle-shot-blocking-playoffs2016/shot-blocking-post.md

 The other day, the Yhat blog posted a nice [article](http://blog.yhat.com/posts/hockey-shot-blocking.html) on shot blocking in the NHL, with emphasis on the differences that may occur between the regular season and the playoffs.
-The author Ross demonstrated how to collect the data from NHL website by parsing the data using python.
+The author Ross demonstrated how to collect the data from NHL website by parsing the data using python, but commented that getting shot blocking data was more difficult than expected.

-At Stattleship, we have an API that makes it simple to get at the same data.
+At Stattleship, we have an API that makes accessing shot blocking data extremely simple.
 While we currently only include this season's data for the NHL, the API will consistently and reliably return these data for you; no need to worry about changing webpages!

 Below we will use our R package [stattleshipR](https://github.com/stattleship/stattleship-r) to work with the API and replicate the Yhat post.
 This post will work through the various code samples, but the full script is included in the Appendix at the end.